So You Want To Be An eBay Consignment Seller?

 Where Do You Find Stuff To Sell? - (or How To Look At Things A Little Differently)

 - Around The House. #1 suggestion for new sellers is to sell what you have laying around the house (and no, ladies, that does NOT include your spouse!).
-Reason being - it's paid for, you know all about it, and it's likely not being used (or it wouldn't be laying around).
-Great stuff to 'learn' about selling!
+Reason being - it's paid for, you know all about it, and it's likely not being used.

 - Yard Sales/Garage Sales.
 Great source for inexpensive items.
 Some sellers will tell you to get their early and get the 'best stuff', others say wait and make an offer on everything that's left.
 You're the one with the cash and desire -- YOU decide which sounds best to you!

 - Current Employer.
 This is not for everyone, but if you work for a small company (where you know the owner, his wife, kids, and dog), you might be able to help them out with clearing out excess inventory on eBay.
-Do your research first and keep the boss appraised, but this can work well as a source.
+Do your research first and keep the boss appraised.

 - Storage Unit Auctions.
 Know what happens to your 'stuff' in that self-lock storage unit if you don't pay your rent long enough?
 They auction it off to the highest bidder!
 And while I wouldn't recommend bidding on your own abandoned stuff, Storage Unit auctions can be an interesting way to get a lot of 'stuff' cheap.